-Dr. D’Amico performs abdominoplasty procedures in his nationally accredited (AAAASF), on-site surgical facility under appropriate anesthesia.
+Dr. D’Amico & Dr. Ferrauiola performs abdominoplasty procedures in his nationally accredited (AAAASF), on-site surgical facility under appropriate anesthesia.
 For most patients, he makes an incision in the groin area (bikini line) and lifts the skin to expose the muscle layer.
 He repairs any separated muscles and re-drapes the skin, removing the excess before applying sutures.
 He can usually remove any stretch marks that were below the belly button along with the excess skin.
-Depending on your unique cosmetic needs, Dr. D’Amico may use liposuction to remove excess fat on the waist and flanks to put the finishing touches on your new contour.
+Depending on your unique cosmetic needs, Dr. D’Amico & Dr. Ferrauiola may use liposuction to remove excess fat on the waist and flanks to put the finishing touches on your new contour.

 What Procedures Can Be Combined with a Tummy Tuck?